Crown-Commercial-Service/ccs-frontend/README.md

 composer install
 ```

-To install PHP packages for Staging and Production , run:
+To install PHP packages for Staging and Production, run:

 ```
 composer install --no-dev --optimize-autoloader